chirs241097/lightsd/README.md

 action=echo u 5 > /tmp/lightsd.cmd.fifo
 ```

-If your laptop turns keyboard backlight automatically when closing the lid,
+If your laptop turns keyboard backlight off automatically when closing the
-you may also want the following:
+lid (which I believe is what most laptops do), you may also want the
+following to turn it back on when you open the lid:

 `/etc/acpi/events/lid-open`:
 ```